PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func close()
 ```

-Closes the results set by releasing the results. make sure you have a close function that is always executed after each session with a connection, otherwise you are going to have some memory problems.
+Closes the result set by releasing the results.
+Make sure you have a close function that is always executed after each session with a connection, otherwise you are going to have some memory problems.
 This is most commonly found in the defer block, just like in the examples at the top of this page.

 ### dataSeek